tetherless-world/twks/java/README.md

 To see the available sub-commands and their options.

-Note that TDB2 is a single process database, so you will not be able to access it separate library-using, command line, and/or server processes concurrently.
+Note that TDB2 is a single process store, so you will not be able to access it separate library-using, command line, and/or server processes concurrently.